corsairmarks/combined_stellaris_enhancements_and_fixes/README.md

 * 1.3.0 Add event to flag mod as installed
     * Added README information about adding/removing from a game
     * Add Steam description as text
+* 1.3.1 Remove extra images files to keep distribution lightweight

 ## Source Code

 [Hosted on Github](https://github.com/corsairmarks/agrarian_idyll_lithoid)

+### Development Notes

+It is best to clone this repository in a directory _other_ than `<Stellaris User's Directory>/Paradox Interactive/Stellaris/mod`, and then make a symbolic link between a folder of your choosing in that directory and the `mod` folder in this repository.
+Also note that the README.md file exists in the root directory but is symbolically linked in the `mod` directory.